Q: When will parking permits be available?

 Q: What happens if a parking citation goes unpaid?

-A: If a citation is unpaid, a late fee is added after five business days, and a notice of unpaid citation is mailed to the registered owner of the vehicle.
-If it remains unpaid, approximately 28 days after the citation was issued an administrative fee is added and a second notice is mailed, again to the registered owner of the vehicle.
-After approximately 60 days, an additional $10.00 fee is added and the license plate is referred to the Wisconsin Department of Motor Vehicles.
+A: If a citation is unpaid, a late fee is added after seven (7) days, and a notice of unpaid citation is emailed or mailed to the registered owner of the vehicle.
+If it remains unpaid, 30 days after the citation was issued an administrative fee is added and a second notice is emailed or mailed, to the registered owner of the vehicle.
+After 60 days from the date of the citation, an additional $10.00 fee is added and the license plate is referred to the Wisconsin Department of Motor Vehicles.
 The DMV suspends the registration for the vehicle with that license plate, and will refuse to renew registrations for vehicles with the same owner.
 Notices are mailed to the registered owner of the vehicle in accordance with Wisconsin Statutes.
 The additional fees added to the fine amount are an incentive to pay citations promptly and to recover the costs of collection efforts.

-Vehicles that accumulate 3 or more unpaid citations are towed from campus at the operator's expense if the vehicle is found parked in violation of campus parking regulations.
+Vehicles that accumulate 3 or more unpaid citations will be booted or towed from campus at the operator's expense if the vehicle is found parked in violation of campus parking regulations.

 Q: What do I do if I borrow a different car, or have a loaner because my car is being repaired?